sallynasrfields/friend-finder/README.md

 3. A survey.html page that has an "on click" function that:
 * performs a data validation to make sure that all questions were answered,
 * stores the survey results in a local variant, surveyResults,
 * makes a call to an AJAX post function in apiRoutes.js.
-This call sends the surveyResults to the AJAX post, captures the name and picture of the best match (see below) in local variants, then displays the name and picture in a modal.
+This call sends the surveyResults to the AJAX post, receives & captures the name and picture of the best match (see below) in local variants, then finally displays the name and picture in a modal.

 4. And finally, an apiRoutes.js file that:
 * requires data/friends.js and assigns content to local variant, friendsData,